Srivastava57Harsh/modepay/README.md

 # ⏭️ What's next

-Our journey continues as we strive to enhance Beneath Protocol and the whole Blockchain ecosystem.
+Our journey continues as we strive to enhance ModePay and the whole Blockchain ecosystem.
 Here's what's on the horizon:
-- Join more chains on our protocol.
-- Making a SDK that can be used
+- ModePay aims to further enhance its features and user experience.
+- We plan to explore additional functionalities such as enhanced security measures, expanded communication features, and broader adoption of the SFS feature for fee sharing.
+- ModePay is committed to continuous improvement and innovation, and we look forward to refining and expanding our platform in response to user feedback and technological advancements.

 # 🐛Challenges we ran into